-There are at least 18 licensed cannabis dispensing locations in Connecticut.
+There are 31 licensed cannabis dispensing locations in Connecticut as of January 2024.

 The majority of Connecticut marijuana dispensaries open around 9:00 a.m. on weekdays, except for a few, which open at 10:00 a.m. and 11:00 a.m.